christytan/OCI-GoldenGate/workshops/atp-d/README.md

 **Key Objectives**:

+As an application developer,
- - Learn how to build a linux Node application and connect it to an Oracle ATP Dedicated database
+- Learn how to deploy a node.js application and connect it to your dedicated autonomous database instance

 **[Click here to run Lab 6](LabGuide600Buildinganddeployingnode.jsapplicationstacksondedicatedautonomousinfrastructure.md)**